emir91/alpha-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a CRUD application done by Rails 6.

-Things you may want to cover:
+Idea is that user can:

-* Ruby version
+-post article,

-* System dependencies
+-edit article and

-* Configuration
+-delete article.

-* Database creation
+Also app has an authentication system, so that user can sign up and login after that.

-* Database initialization
+For styling I have used CSS and Bootstrap 4.

-* How to run the test suite
+Things that I have covered:

-* Services (job queues, cache servers, search engines, etc.)
+* CRUD actions

-* Deployment instructions
+* Authentication system

-* ...
+* Database relations(one to many and many to many associations)